No-Fail Perennials of the Pacific Northwest

 Size: To 3 feet tall and wide

-Grow it with: Pair with another summerlong bloomer, such as 'Rozanne' perennial geranium.
+Grow It With: Pair with another summer-long bloomer, such as perennial geranium 'Rozanne.'

 Zones: 3-8

-The springtime flowers hide behind carpets of kidney-shape, dark green leaves, but it's the shiny, evergreen foliage of this great ground cover that takes center stage.
-Wondering where the common name comes from?
-Brush your hand near their roots and you'll come away with a smell of ginger.
+The springtime flowers of wild ginger hide behind carpets of kidney-shaped, dark green leaves, but it's the shiny, evergreen foliage that takes center stage.
+Wondering where the common name of wild ginger comes from?
+Brush your hand near the roots of this low-maintenance garden plant and you'll come away with an aroma of ginger.
+Do not, however, use this as a ginger substitute, since it's a carcinogen that can also cause kidney problems.

 Growing Conditions: Full shade and moist, well-drained soil